Nusa Penida: things to do & facts to know – The Black Magic Side of Bali

 nusa penida beaches

 Situated on the easternmost corner of Nusa Penida, Broken Beach is not a beach.
-It is instead a huge circular hole in the cliff, with an arch connecting it to the sea, it was probably a cave before the ceiling collapsed.
+It is instead a huge circular hole in the cliff, with an arch connecting it to the sea.
+It was probably a cave before the ceiling collapsed.

-Angel Billabong is a nearby natural “infinity pool”, filled with water and marine life splashed in by the very same rough sea.
+Angel Billabong is a nearby natural “infinity pool” filled with water and marine life splashed in by the very same rough sea.

 Suwehan Beach

-Kelingking – also known as T-Rex viewpoint
+Kelingking – also known as the T. rex viewpoint

-The most “Instagramable” place in Nusa Penida is also the main reason why this island is getting more and more under the radar lately.
-While the shape of this bluff resembles more a whale to us (or a hand with a pinky finger for the locals, since Kelingking means indeed pinky finger), doesn’t really matter where it brings your fantasy to wander, it’s just undeniably astonishing.
+While the shape of this bluff resembles more a whale to us (or a hand with a pinky finger for the locals, since Kelingking means indeed pinky finger), it doesn’t really matter where it brings your fantasy to wander, it’s just undeniably astonishing.

 Atuh Beach